cstenkamp/siddata_server_docker/doc/install.md

 If you changed anything about the containers, make sure to delete them before re-running them, using `docker container rm siddata_server_backend_1 siddata_server_db_1 siddata_server_proxy_1`.

 Note again, that if you're developing for this project, even if you installed everything into a docker-container, you still have to follow certain requirements on your Host OS!
-Please consult `doc/readme_developer.md` for that!
+Please consult [doc/readme_developer.md](https://github.com/virtUOS/siddata_server/blob/develop/doc/readme_developer.md) for that!

 ## Set up without using Docker

-If you don't want to run everything in docker, you can still set up everything manually.
+If you don't want to run everything in Docker, you can still set up everything manually.
 For that, you have to install `conda` and `postgresql`.
 Note that this installation-process is harder, takes longer and is more error-prone, so it is only recommended if you know what you're doing!

 ### Installing conda and postgresql